 When opening an account, look at the historical interest rates the bank has offered — major swings can be a red flag.

-As the table shows, even though Karen and Josie deposited the same amount of money, Karen earned $1,148.92 less because her interest rate changed.
+As the table shows, even though Karen and Bethany deposited the same amount of money, Karen earned $1,148.92 less in one year because her interest rate changed.

 The type of interest rate you have

 Another important factor that affects the interest you can earn on your savings balance is whether your account pays simple interest or compound interest.
-Simple interest is only paid on the money you deposit into your account, but compound interest allows you to earn interest on the initial deposit and the interest payments you receive — in other words, you can earn interest on your interest.
+Simple interest is only paid on the money you deposit into your account, but compound interest allows you to earn interest on the initial deposit and the interest payments you received up until that point — in other words, you can earn interest on your interest.